 Over the course of your degree program, the University libraries will form one of the most valuable resources for your learning and research.
 Using the libraries, however, may not be as easy as it first seems.
-Make sure you attend a ‘Discover your library’ session during Orientation Week.
-More details about the Library's information sessions in Orientation Week 2015 will be available soon.
-For now, take a look at the Library Roadmap.
+Take a look at the Library Roadmap.

 Your well-being is a key factor in succeeding at your studies at university, which can be difficult to maintain if you have conflicting commitments and high demands from all areas of your life.
 Student Support Services offers all students a range of support programs, including services regarding accommodation, financial support, child care, psychology and disabilities.
 Visit the Student Support Services website for more information.